JurajDoncevic/Bifrons/README.md

 # Bifrons
-Bidirectional lens library
+A bidirectional lens library in C#.
+This library is described in the paper "Bidirectionalization For The Common People".

-## Schema sync experiment
+## Database synchronization case study experiment
 Build the database container  images to keep them and avoid rebuilds on each test run.
 1) position into `/Bifrons.Experiments`*